Microsoft 365 plugin

 M365: Service License Allocation

-Get details about Microsoft 365 service allocation and last user activity.
+Get details about Microsoft 365 license allocation and last user activity.

 M365: Subscriptions Assigned vs Activated

-Get the count of users that are enabled and those that have activated the Office subscription on desktop devises or shared computers.
+Get the count of users that are enabled and those that have activated the Office subscription on desktop or devices or shared computers.

 OneDrive: Active Files

-Get the total number of files across all sites and how many files are active files.
-A file is considered active if it has been saved, synced, modified or shared within a given time period.
+Get the total number of files across all sites and how many are active files.
+A file is considered active if it has been saved, synced, modified, or shared within the specified time period.

 OneDrive: Active Sites

-Get the trend in the number of active OneDrive for business sites.
-A site is considered active if users have viewed, modified, uploaded, downloaded, shared or synced files in a given time frame.
+Get the trend in the number of active OneDrive for Business sites.
+Any site on which users viewed, modified, uploaded, downloaded, shared, or synced files is considered an active site.

 OneDrive: Active Users